Jon9851/You-Matter-/README.md

  ### Gallery

-   * Our facililtes contains a differnet images on what facilities the gym has to offer, aswell as insprational pictures.
+   * ‘Our facilities’ section contains a different images on what facilities the gym has to offer, as well as inspirational pictures.
 The pages contains 12 images.

 ![Our Facilitites](assets/readme-images/our.png)

-## Talk to US
+## 'Talk to US'
   ### Images

-   * Talk to us page contains 3 images which are loacted on the top left of the page and at the bottom of the page.
-These images are welcoming and shows poeple aren`t alone agianst the fight against mental health.
+   * ‘Talk to us’ page contains three images which are situated at the top left of the page and at the bottom.
+These images are designed to be welcoming.

   ### Text

-   * The text at  the top of the page is related to the 6 step of recovery form mental health and provides information the differents steps to recovery.
+   * The text at the top of the page is related to recovery plan concept and provides information to the different steps.

    * The text on the rest of the page refer to two different types of mental health.

    ### NHS

-   * Included in the page is a link to the NHS website which has more information on the verious types of mental health as well as inofrmation on the road to recovery.
+   * Included in the page is a link to the NHS website which has more information on the various types of mental health as well as further information on the road to recovery.

 ![Talk to US](assets/readme-images/talkto.png)